jeffwilliams/quartz-torrent/README.md

 Features:
 ---------
-  - UDP Tracker support
+  - BEP 15: UDP Tracker support

 To-Do
 -----

   - Shutdown takes a long time
-  - Implement endgame strategy
+  - Implement endgame strategy and support Cancel messages.
   - Currently when we request blocks we request a fixed amount from the first peer returned from the findRequestableBlocks call.
 We should spread the requests out to other peers as well if we have saturated the first peer's connection.
     We could tell by the peer's upload rate: upload_rate/(block_size/request_blocks_period) is the ratio of peer's measured